 She was preceded in death by her husband Francis (Stub) and their Grandson James David Sullivan.

 A Christian Mass of celebration will be held 11:00 am, on Friday September 27, 2019 at St John the Baptist Catholic church officiated by Rev. Thomas Coyle.
 Visitation at the church on Friday at the church from 10:00 am until the time of the Mass.

 Memorials to Tomorrows Hope, Rainbow Hospice and St. John the Baptist Catholic Church.

-Visit www.schneidermichaelisfuneralhome.com to leave a condolence of light a candle in her memory.To send flowers to the family of Eunice Acketz, please visit Tribute Store
+Visit www.schneidermichaelisfuneralhome.com to leave a condolence of light a candle in her memory.To send flowers to the family or plant a tree in memory of Eunice Acketz, please visit Tribute Store